 The thousands of Terracotta Warriors who stand outside the tomb of Qin Shihuang, were uncovered in 1974 by peasants digging a well.
 Each warrior stands over six feet tall and has individual features and characteristics.
 Some stand in a vanguard with crossbow and longbow bearers, others hold spears, daggers and axes at the ready.
 They are accompanied by dozens of horse-drawn carriages and enormous terracotta horses.
 The sight of the warriors arising from their muddy grave, some intact, others still submerged in the ground, is an extraordinary one.
 This evening we have the option to attend a Tang Dynasty Dance Show.

-This morning we transfer to the airport for our flight to Lanzhou.
+This morning we transfer to the station to catch the bullet train to Lanzhou.
 Camel caravans traversed the rugged and barren Province of Gansu, as they threaded their way along the Silk Road.
 The capital Lanzhou is one of the oasis towns the caravans stopped in along the way.
 It has since become an industrialised city and remains a hub for travellers to this day.
 On arrival we enjoy a simple noodle lunch before a visit to the Gansu Provincial Museum.
 Home to the "Cultural Relics of the Silk Road" exhibition, it has some beautiful artifacts and a skeleton of a giant mammoth.
 From Lanzhou we ascend out of the city smog and into the clean mountain air, passing through beautiful, mountainous scenery and fascinating microcosms of minority life in China as we head towards Linxia, one of the main religious, cultural and commercial centers of China's Muslim community.

 This morning we transfer by bus and boat to Bingling Temple which are a series of grotts filled with Buddhist sculpture carved into natural caves and caverns in a canyon along the Yellow River.